giacomobartoli/vision-kit/core50_utils/README.md

 **4** - **Convert and match all these data with this script:**

-Now you're good to go.
 Run the following command to create your .csv file:

 `python create_csv.py`